-And what happens if you lose your job when you’re in the middle of repaying your 401(k) loan?
+And what happens if you leave your job when you’re in the middle of repaying your 401(k) loan?

 You’ll have to pay back the entire remaining loan balance within 60 days.
 Depending on how much you took out and how long you’ve been making payments, that can be a huge financial burden.

-If you can’t pay it back within the designated period, you may have to declare that remaining amount as income and pay taxes on it.
+If you can’t repay the loan within the designated period, you may have to declare that remaining loan amount as income and pay taxes on it.
 You might also be forced to pay the 10% penalty for early withdrawal.

 Avoiding those expensive consequences were probably part of the reason you considered a 401(k) loan in the first place.
 But if you want a career move or suddenly get laid off, you could end up losing those benefits.

 How do 401(k) loan repayments work?

-If you do decide to take out a 401(k) loan, make sure you understand how the repayment process works.
+If you do decide to take out a 401(k) loan, make sure you understand how the loan repayment process works.
 Your payments are taken directly out of your paycheck, but there is a certain degree of risk involved.
 If for some reason you can’t (or simply don’t) make a payment for 90 days, you’ll incur major penalties.

-It’s almost considered to be a short-term default because you’ll have to pay taxes and the 10% early withdrawal penalty on the amount owed.
+It’s almost considered to be a short-term default because you’ll be taxed on it and the 10% early withdrawal penalty on the amount owed.

 When you take out a 401(k) loan, you don’t have to pay any type of application fee or origination fee, so it seems like a low-cost option.
 But again, you have to take into account the money you’re losing by not having as much invested in your account.